 - Click Overview on the left to get back to the Enterprise Application setup

 2. Set up Single Sign On

-Next, lets set up the single sign on application and configure it and input all the required fields in order to communicate to the Variphy Server (Service Provider).
+Next, let’s set up the single sign-on application configure it, and input all the required fields in order to communicate to the Variphy Server (Service Provider).

 - In the upper left, click Upload metadata file.
 Click ‘Select a file‘ to upload the metadata.xml file previously downloaded from the Variphy server.